Strip off the Waterbased Finishing

 Here is the process of

 and wet the finishing layer.
-It needs some minutes to let the thinner to wet,
+It needs some minutes to let the thinner wet,

-solvents to be used, they are strong to solve the paint or coating.
+solvents to be used; they are strong enough to solve the paint or coating.
 But they

-both have fast evaporation rate that could be too fast for the striping process.
+both have a fast evaporation rate that could be too fast for the stripping process.
+You can add toluene and/or alcohol to

 the thinner mix to let it slowly dry.